fusionpbx/fusionpbx-docs/source/getting_started/security.rst

  cd /etc/fusionpbx/
  touch renew-letsencrypt.sh
- Put code example from Automating Renewal section step#1 into renew-letsencrypt.sh Edit the my-domain.conf with the domain name you made a few steps earlier Create crontab -e
+ Put code example from Automating Renewal section step#1 into renew-letsencrypt.sh Edit the my-domain.conf with the domain name you used a few steps earlier Create crontab -e
  0 0 1 JAN,MAR,MAY,JUL,SEP,NOV * /path/to/renew-letsencrypt.sh
- This runs every two months
+ This executes every two months

+Now check the padlock and see if it's green!

 Upgrade
 ^^^^^^^^